Fun House (British game show): 1998

-The Fun House has been completely rebuilt, but much based on the 1993–1997 version (although the big leap has changed from another tube slide to some giant steps).
+The Fun House has been completely rebuilt, but much based on the 1993–1997 version (although the big leap changed from another tube slide to some giant steps).
 This included the Fun House being coloured of only red and yellow, instead of the multi-coloured Fun House used previously.
 The front entrance area has been completely redesigned.
 This included the removal of the "Fun House" logo hanging above the entrance and the removal of the two car-wash style spirals, being replaced by two stacks (one at either side) with blocks on top, each one having a Fun House logo on it.
 Also, this Fun House seems larger than the previous incarnations, and certain parts of it have been completely redesigned (the Snake Pit, for example, instead of simply being a multicoloured box with springy snakes inside, is now a more traditional snake basket.)
 Also, when Pat Sharp introduces the Fun House at the start of each episode, from now on, there are more explosions and firework bangs in the Fun House rather than simply two spark machines either side of the Fun House entrance logo.
 These "improved" explosions also included a few smoke machines to give a better impression of the special effects and along with sound effects throughout the teams 'run' through the fun-house added to the 'wackiness' and atmosphere.
 Also, a wall of stacked boxes was added at the entrance of the fun house after Gary King announced the episode's prizes, and the 1st player would plough through the wall to start the round when Pat said GO.